 In the meantime, land was acquired here by posh familes such as the Portmans and the Cavendishes, which is why there are squares and streets named after them.
 Harley Street on the other hand was named after Thomas Harley, who was Lord Mayor of London in 1767, and represented the City (not Marylebone) as a Tory MP.
 Harley Street only became a centre for medical practitioners in the late nineteenth century.
 Before abortion was legalized in 1967, it was still possible, if you had the money, to get a private “Harley Street abortion”.
 The alternative was the prospect of a backstreet operation, the sordid, dangerous and often horrifically lethal resort of so many poor desperate girls in trouble, who couldn’t afford to pay their way out.
 Today, fortunately, such arrangements are no longer necessary, and Harley Street clinics are more likely to specialize in plastic surgery.

 A few blocks to the west, Baker Street’s most famous resident was of course Arthur Conan Doyle’s coke-fiend detective Sherlock Holmes, who lived at number 221b.
 Despite being a fictional character, Holmes received (and continues to receive) mail from around the world.
-At one time, the Abbey National Building Society, whose head office was at 219–229 Baker Street, had an employee whose duties included answering Holmes's mail, but in 1990, Westminster council’s infamous gerrymandering Tory leader Shirley Porter (once described as “the most corrupt British public figure in living memory”) assigned the number to a tourist-oriented private museum at what was previously number 239.
+At one time, the Abbey National Building Society, whose head office was at 219–229 Baker Street, had an employee whose duties included answering Holmes's mail, but in 1990, Westminster council’s infamous gerrymandering Tory leader Shirley Porter (once described as “the most corrupt British public figure in living memory”, although she has unfortunately now been well surpassed) assigned the number to a tourist-oriented private museum at what was previously number 239.
 She did so despite the fact that it is now out of numerical sequence, and that this stretch was not part of Baker Street in Holmes’s day.

 It was a Sherlock Holmes story that inspired the 1971 Baker Street bank robbery, which in turn inspired Roger Donaldson's 2008 movie The Bank Job.
 The robbery still has several mysteries outstanding, not least the fact that papers relating to it in the Public Records Office have been specially restricted as secret, and public access to them is unexplainedly blocked until 2071.